DFDT: Dynamic Fast Decision Tree for IoT Data Stream Mining on Edge Devices: Methodology

 To avoid costly evaluations, the algorithm only checks for potential splits once a leaf node accumulates \(n_{\text{min}}\) instances since the last splitting opportunity (Alg.
-1, Step 14).
+1, Step 16).
 Then a split attempt is performed (Alg.
-1, Step 16), with its pseudocode detailed in Algorithm \ref{alg2}.
+1, Step 18), with its pseudocode detailed in Algorithm \ref{alg2}.
 This check involves computing \(G(\cdot)\) values, requiring \(O(F)\) time, and sorting the \(G(\cdot)\) values (Alg.
 2, Step 2), yielding a time complexity of \(O(F \log F)\).
 Next, the algorithm verifies whether the HB or tie-breaking threshold is satisfied (Alg.
 2, Step 4).
-While in the VFDT, the tie threshold (\(\tau\)), which effectively controls minimum growth speed, remains static, DFDT, instead, dynamically calculates the tie threshold as \cite{yang2011moderated}:
+While in the VFDT, the tie threshold (\(\tau\)), which effectively controls minimum growth speed, remains static, DFDT, instead, dynamically sets the tie threshold as the mean of the Hoeffding Bound values computed over the most recent \(k\) instances \cite{yang2011moderated}.

-where \(\epsilon_i\) is the HB value calculated at each instance \(i\), for \(k\) instances.
 This reduces the need for trial-and-error in selecting a fixed threshold, optimizing tree performance in dynamic environments.
 As the data stream becomes noisier, the adaptive \(\tau\) stabilizes the model.
 If the HB is satisfied, DFDT utilizes adaptive expansion modes, determined by the fraction-determined boolean.
-For nodes with moderate activity, DFDT only applies four conservative splitting constraints \cite{da2018strict}, ensuring controlled growth (Alg.
+For nodes with moderate activity, DFDT applies four conservative splitting constraints \cite{da2018strict}, ensuring controlled growth (Alg.
 2, Step 12-15).
 For highly active nodes, i.e., when the fraction value exceeds 2, DFDT also checks two skipping conditions (Alg.
 2, Step 5-11).

 The four primary constraints governing the split operate on the instance count, global entropy, historical entropy, and historical information gain.
-The instance count constraint ensures that splits only occur when the leaf has accumulated sufficient data, by checking if the current instance count \( n_l \) at the leaf $l$ meets or exceeds the average instance count recorded across all leaves under VFDT-satisfied conditions:
+The instance count constraint ensures that splits only occur when the leaf has accumulated sufficient data, by checking if the current instance count \( n_l \) at the leaf $l$ meets or exceeds the mean instance count recorded across all leaves under VFDT-satisfied conditions.
 Conversely, the remaining three constraints are evaluated using the same general formula \( \varphi(x, X) \), which determines that the current metric value \( x \) at a leaf is significantly different from reference values \( X \) when bigger than the mean of the values in \( X \) minus a standard deviation:

 The global entropy constraint checks if the current entropy \( H_l \) of a leaf $l$ is high compared to the overall entropy of all leaves in the tree, denoted as $H_{LH_{\text{stat}}}$.
 Here, the set \( X \) consists of entropy values from all leaves, recorded continuously across the tree.
 The historical entropy constraint examines whether the current entropy \( H_l \) at a leaf $l$ is significantly higher than historical entropy values recorded across all leaves at the times when VFDT conditions were met, denoted as $H_{\text{stat}}$.
 This ensures that splits are performed only if the leaf’s entropy has increased meaningfully over time.
 The historical information gain constraint assesses whether the current information gain \( G_l \) of the best splitting feature at a leaf $l$ is notably higher than historical information gain values recorded across all leaves when VFDT conditions were met, denoted as $G_{\text{stat}}$.
 This avoids low-value splits.